GHZ transform (I): Bell transform and quantum teleportation: Review on the Bell basis and quantum gates

 \right), \en which is the matchgate $B=G(A_B,A_B^{-1})$ with the $SU(2)$ matrix $A_B=e^{\frac \pi 4 Y}$.
-The Yang--Baxter gate $B$ is a real orthogonal matrix leading to its inverse and transpose given by $B^T=B^{-1}=G(A_B^{-1}, A_B)$ which is also the Bell transform and the matchgate.
-Quantum computation of the Yang--Baxter gate $B$ can be therefore viewed as an interesting example for quantum matchgate computation \cite{Valiant02,Knill01,JM08,RFSW10,BG11}.
+The Yang--Baxter gate $B$ is a real orthogonal matrix leading to its inverse and transpose given by $B^T=B^{-1}=G(A_B^{-1}, A_B)$ which is also a matchgate, with the symbol $T$ denoting the matrix transpose.
+Note that the other Yang--Baxter gate $B^\prime$ \cite{Zhang07} given by $B'=G(A_B,A_B)$ has the matrix form \eq B'=\frac{1}{\sqrt{2}}\left(